EyreHover/IBMcourseTask/README.md

-# IBMcourseWeek2Task
+# IBMcourseTask
-Hi this is my Final assugnment: creat and share the Jupyter notebook
+Hi this is my Final assignment: creat and share the Jupyter notebook